How to become a Finance Director: skills, qualifications and salary

 • Developing the company's business objectives and overall commercial strategy, and ensuring that its financial performance is delivering on these goals.

-• Overseeing the organisation's financial controllership, including the preparation of value add commentary with explanations for key movements.
+• Overseeing the organisation's financial controllership, including the preparation of value-add commentary with explanations for key movements.

 • Managing the business's financial planning, with direct control over budgeting, forecasting, cash flow and credit.